 Canon 5D Mark II versus Canon 5D

-The Canon EOS 5D Mark II and the Canon EOS 5D are two enthusiast cameras that were revealed to the public, respectively, in September 2008 and August 2005.
+The Canon EOS 5D Mark II and the Canon EOS 5D are two professional cameras that were announced, respectively, in September 2008 and August 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The 5D Mark II has a resolution of 21 megapixel, whereas the 5D provides 12.7 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark II and the Canon 5D.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark II – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 5D Mark II and the Canon 5D is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 5D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D is somewhat smaller (1 percent) than the Canon 5D Mark II.
 However, the 5D is slightly heavier (5 percent) than the 5D Mark II.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.